 Lime sulphur dip 97.8%.
 Used topically for mites and staph infections on the skin.

 Mineral Oil - Over-the-counter laxative product.
-Because mineral oil has no taste, a goat's throat does not recognize mineral oil as a substance to be swallowed; this product can easily be aspirated into the lungs.
-Must be stomach tubed.
-If stomach tube is not immediately available, mix mineral oil with GoatADE to flavor it and very carefully and slowly orally drench it into the goat's mouth.
+Because mineral oil has no taste, the goat does not recognize mineral oil as a substance to be swallowed and can aspirate it into the lungs.
+MUST be stomach tubed.
+If stomach tube is not available, mix mineral oil with Goat Nutridrench or Karo syrup to add flavor and slowly orally drench the goat.

 Nolvasan - Bolus used inside uterus after difficult delivery to prevent metritis or vaginitis.

 Nuflor Gold (florfenicol) - Vet prescription.
 My preferred antibiotic for respiratory problems, including pneumonia.
 Can also be used try to keep mastitis from becoming systemic.
 I tend to use Nuflor on adults and Excenel RTU on kids, but they are interchangeable.
 This is a thick liquid, so use Luer Lock syringes, or the needle may blow off the syringe.
 Dosage is 6 cc per 100 lbs bodyweight given IM for five consecutive days; sick newborn and very young kids should receive no less than 1/2 cc.

 Nu-Stock ( Pierce's All Purpose Nu-Stock - apparently also called Riggin's All Purpose Nu-Stock) - Over-the-counter topical ointment of sulfur, pine oil, and mineral oil in 12 oz tube.
 Great for treating mites, lice, mange, wounds, cuts, ringworm, hot spots caused by fleas.
 Sulfa based.
 Steroid free.
 MUST keep on hand.